myapos/react-redux-boilerplate/README.md

 #### Description

 Another simple React minimal boilerplate to build a new project with ES6 and stylus support.
-Configured with React 16 and Webpack 4.
+Configured with React 16, Redux and Webpack 4.

 #### Commands
 * `yarn`